mikelee1313/SPO_Branding/README.md

 ## Prerequisites

-1. PowerShell 5.1 or later
+1. PowerShell 7.4 or later
 2. PnP.PowerShell module (script will prompt to install if not present)
 3. Entra ID App Registration with appropriate permissions
+   - SharePoint: Sites.Full.Control (Application)
 4. Certificate for certificate-based authentication
 5. CSV file with site URLs (see sample-sites.csv for format)